arl0arg3nt/ziggui/README.md

 ## WARNING

 This Project is early in development and is lacking functionality.
-A v0.1.0 release is targeted for late 2024
+A v0.1.0 release is targeted for 2025

 ## Roadmap